Deflation

-In economics, deflation is a decrease in the general price level of goods and services.
-Deflation occurs when the inflation rate falls below 0% (a negative inflation rate).
-Inflation reduces the value of currency over time, but sudden deflation increases it.
-This allows more goods and services to be bought than before with the same amount of currency.
-Deflation is distinct from disinflation, a slow-down in the inflation rate, i.e. when inflation declines to a lower rate but is still positive.
+In economics, deflation is an increase in the real value of the monetary unit of account, as reflected in a decrease in the general price level of goods and services exchanged, measurable by broad price indices.

+Deflation occurs when the inflation rate falls below 0% and becomes negative.
+While inflation reduces the value of currency over time, deflation increases it.
+This allows more goods and services to be bought than before with the same amount of currency, but means that more goods or services must be sold for money in order to finance payments that remain fixed in nominal terms, as many debt obligations may.
+Deflation is distinct from disinflation, a slowdown in the inflation rate; i.e., when inflation declines to a lower rate but is still positive.